Codecademy/docs/content/git/concepts/pull/pull.md

 ---
-Title: "Pull"
+Title: 'Pull'
 Subjects:
-  - "Bash/Shell"
+  - 'Bash/Shell'
-  - "Developer Tools"
+  - 'Developer Tools'
 Tags:
-  - "Git"
+  - 'Git'
-  - "GitHub"
+  - 'GitHub'
 CatalogContent:
-  - "learn-git"
+  - 'learn-git'
-  - "learn-the-command-line"
+  - 'learn-the-command-line'
 ---

 In Git, pulling is the process of moving code from one repository to another one.
 Often this is used to move code from a remote machine to a local one, or retrieving code from a repository hosting service like GitHub.